MiguelSombrero/hacker-api/README.md

 # Hacker API

 Hacker API serves `Book` (/api/books) and `Hacker` (/api/hackers) objects by API endpoints.
-It uses Google API Client to make API calls for Google Sheets and fetches the data corresponding to the object.
+It uses Google API Client for fetching data from Google Sheets corresponding to the requested object.
-After that it parses this data to Java objects and sends a JSON response to caller.
+Data is parsed to Java objects and send to caller as JSON response.

 ## In production